ora0600/confluent-new-cdc-connector/insert_only_case.md

 # Transfer only inserts from Oracle to Confluent Cloud

 Customers asking if it is possible to transfer only inserts?
 Yes, it is.
 If you have this scenario, you will think that it would make sense to create topics with more than one partition.
-Unfortunately all INSERT will be transfered to only one partition, although we have 2 partitions in our topic.
+This correct thinking.
+You can have more partitions now, because you do need an orderning anymore.

 This demo will also show, that not supported datatypes are automatically dropped e.g. an XMLTYPE data type.